 - 1. A review of the event in your own words.
 (DO NOT PLAGIARIZE) what was "it" about.
-Prove that you did the extra credit, so be sure this paragraph is substantial. - 2.
-How it relates to class. terms/concepts that relate to class (2 or more) and give examples to show you can correlate. - 3.
-What it tells you about that culture what did you learn - 4.
+If it is a movie this needs to be a bulky movie review of the entire movie, not a shortened tagline. - 2.
+How it relates to class. terms/concepts that relate to class and their corresponding examples. - 3.
+What it tells you about that minority group what did you learn - 4.
 Your personal reflections what did you think about "it?" - If you report on an article or event, you must include a copy of the article, or a program from the event

 All extra credit assignments must be turned-in typed, double spaced, normal 10/12 font, 1" margins, and with all four criteria met.
 Standard Written English must be displayed.
 If your paper is not formatted as stated, it will be turned back to you ungraded.
-If completed correctly, handed-in extra credits can earn you 2 points, and presentation extra credits can earn you 6 points to be added to your final, overall grade.
+If completed correctly, handed-in extra credits can earn you 2 points , and presentation extra credits can earn you 6 points to be added to your final, overall grade.
 A maximum of 8 points of extra credit will be allotted to be added to your final grade.
 This is a CHOICE you have .. extra credits are not required.